 The plan as currently proposed meets the requirements of the Woodland Conservation Ordinance because it proposes on-site preservation, avoids forest fragmentation, does not create woodland conservation areas on small lots, and preserves significant environmental features in their natural state.
-If clearing is required for A-65, there will be a small overall reduction in the total area of forest but all other criteria will be met.
 Staff would note that the provision of appropriate usable yard areas has not been evaluated due to the lack of detailed information submitted with this application.
 Further evaluation will be done at the time of review of the TCPII and DSP to ensure conformance with this standard.